-The Council and the EP have reached an agreement on the seat of the future European authority for anti-money laundering and countering terrorist financing (AMLA): it will be based in Frankfurt and begin operations mid-2025.
-It will have over 400 staff.
-The new authority is the centrepiece of the reform of the EU's anti-money-laundering framework.
+The Council and the EP have reached an agreement on the seat of the future European authority for anti-money laundering and countering terrorist financing (AMLA): it will be based in Frankfurt and begin operations mid-2025 with over 400 staff.
+The new authority is the centrepiece of the reform of the EU's anti-money laundering framework.
 AMLA will have direct and indirect supervisory powers over obliged entities and the power to impose sanctions and measures.
-Regarding the location of the authority, the Council and the Parliament worked together to ensure a selection process that is transparent, fair and equitable to all candidates.
-The final agreement on the location of AMLA's seat was made by the co-legislators in an informal interinstitutional meeting at political level, where the Parliament's and the Council's representatives voted together at the same time with 27 votes attributed to each co-legislator.